sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: operations

     Translations and rotations needed to create the biounit.
+Filled with objects of class :class:`MMCifInfoTransOperation`.

     Also available as :meth:`GetOperations`.
 May be modified by :meth:`AddOperations`